mikeroyal/Self-Hosting-Guide/README.md

 [SmokePing](https://oss.oetiker.ch/smokeping/) is a deluxe latency measurement tool.
 It can measure, store and display latency, latency distribution and packet loss.
 It uses RRDtool to maintain a longterm data-store and to draw pretty graphs, giving up to the minute information on the state of each network connection.

+[Cockpit](https://cockpit-project.org/) is a web-based graphical interface for servers, intended for everyone.
+It uses [your system’s normal user logins and privileges](https://cockpit-project.org/guide/latest/privileges).
+Network-wide logins are also supported through [single-sign-on](https://cockpit-project.org/guide/latest/sso) and other [authentication](https://cockpit-project.org/guide/latest/authentication) techniques.

+[NetBox](https://docs.netbox.dev/) is a leading solution for modeling and documenting modern networks.
+It combines the traditional disciplines of IP address management (IPAM) and datacenter infrastructure management (DCIM) with powerful APIs and extensions, NetBox provides the ideal "source of truth" to power network automation.

 [Nginx proxy manager (NPM)](https://nginxproxymanager.com/) is a reverse proxy management system running on Docker.
 It's easy to set up and does not require users to know how to work with Nginx servers or SSL certificates.

 [Netdata](https://github.com/netdata/netdata) is high-fidelity infrastructure monitoring and troubleshooting, real-time monitoring Agent collects thousands of metrics from systems, hardware, containers, and applications with zero configuration.
 It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices, and is perfectly safe to install on your systems mid-incident without any preparation.